We Love STEM History

-The History of Kaiser Woodland Science and The Foundation
+The History of Kaiser Woodland Science and We Love STEM

 Between 2000 and 2010, the science program at Kaiser elementary was privately funded.
 During this time, Kaiser’s excellent science program developed, producing tremendous results as demonstrated in increased test scores.
 The program became a model for elementary science instruction.

 Unfortunately, in 2010 a large part of that funding was no longer available to the Kaiser science program.
-Out of this setback, the Kaiser Woodland Schools Foundation emerged.
-The Kaiser-Woodland community of parents, teachers, and local businesses created the Foundation to ensure the excellent science instruction at Kaiser was not lost.
+Out of this setback, the We Love STEM emerged.
+The Kaiser-Woodland community of parents, teachers, and local businesses created the organization to ensure the excellent science instruction at Kaiser was not lost.
 “Save Our Science” was born!

-Since then, the science program and the Foundation’s reach has evolved and grown.
+Since then, the science program and We Love STEM’s reach has evolved and grown.

 Community support is critical to maintain these excellent offerings for our Kaiser and Woodland students.
-Consider supporting the Foundation and Kaiser-Woodland science by making a donation and contacting your employer regarding matching gift programs or science-based grants.
+Consider supporting We Love STEM and Kaiser-Woodland science by making a donation and contacting your employer regarding matching gift programs or science-based grants.